-Spanish and French children under 18 years travelling without a parent, or legal guardian, and with an ID card must have a form of written authorisation to travel from their parent(s).
+Spanish children under 18 years travelling without a parent, or legal guardian, and with an ID card must have a form of written authorisation to travel from their parent(s).
 The form should be collected from their local police station and must then be presented with their ID card at the check-in desk and passport control.
 If the child does not have this form passport control will refuse travel.

 Children travelling on their own valid passport do not require the parental consent form.